Cigaretteman/Project_2018/Aquaponics-Info.md

 ## Benefits

-The following are some of the key benefits of using an Aquaponics system:
+The following are some key benefits of using an Aquaponics system:

 1. No fertilisers are required.
 2. The water is recycled continuously rather than being lost to the soil.